titus-sec/VulnADLab-Framework/README.md

 - Navigate to the 'VulnADLab alpha-0.1' directory
 - Run the Invoke-Lab.ps1 script

-# Cron-job is set up to delete this repository on 16th of June
+# Cron-job is set up to delete this repository on.. never